cgarwood82/Plus4-Wiki/content/mainline-klipper-kalico/README.md

 - First with Katapult (bootloader)
 - Then with Klipper firmware

+For detailed information on specific topics, please refer to these guides:
+- [Hardware Information](hardware.md) - Details about the Qidi Plus 4 hardware
+- [Klipper Information](klipper.md) - Klipper-specific configuration and usage
+- [Kalico Information](kalico.md) - Kalico-specific features and setup

 ## Prerequisites

 - SSH access to your Qidi Plus 4 printer